======================================================================

 'Family BASIC' is an implementation of BASIC for the Famicom, packaged

 with a keyboard.
-Similar in concept to the Atari 2600 'BASIC'
+Similar in concept to the Atari 2600's 'BASIC

-cartridge, it allows the user to write programs, especially games,
+Progamming' cartridge, it allows the user to write programs,

-which can be saved on an included cassette recorder.
-Nintendo of
+especially games, which can be saved on an included cassette recorder.

-America rejected releasing 'Famicom BASIC' in the US in favour of its
+Nintendo of America rejected releasing 'Famicom BASIC' in the US, due

-defunct proprietary network in Japan which provided content such as
+now-defunct proprietary network in Japan which provided content such

-financial services.
-A dial-up modem was never released for the NES
+as financial services.
+A dial-up modem was reportedly being produced

 Famicom Disk System